cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 |> Helpdesk.Support.read!()
 ```

-And, naturally, now that we are storing this in postgres, this database is persisted even if we stop/start our application.
+And, naturally, now that we are storing this in edgedb, this database is persisted even if we stop/start our application.
 The nice thing, however, is that this was the _exact_ same code that we ran against our resources when they were backed by ETS.

 ### Aggregates